 Another general characteristic of most of the cancer cells is that they fail to differentiate.
-This property is closely r Process of Androgenesis (With Diagram) | with the abnormal proliferation.
-Normal cells are fully differentiated.
+This property is closely rCovid-19 has spread to 42 new districts since April 17.
+What did lockdown achieve then? with the abnormal proliferation.
+Normal cells are fullyIndia Today|Sponsored differentiated.
 In most fully differentiated cells, cell di ceases.
 In case of cancer-cells, normal differentiation program is blocked at the early stages of differentiation.
 The relationship between defective differentiation and rapid proliferation is clearly noted in case of leukemia.